2015 Service Learning Scholar Application Process

 Service-Learning Scholarships provide highly motivated students the opportunity to immerse themselves in a service-learning or community-based research project for ten weeks in the summer in a setting outside of the classroom.
 Scholars work in a Delaware community agency (non-profit, governmental, community-based action research, or service-based corporate activity) and simultaneously pursue academic reflection under the guidance of a UD faculty mentor.
 In this immersion-learning experience, students spend the bulk of their week working in the community and one-quarter of their time in academic reading, discussion, and reflection.

-Projects can be conducted in any major.
-Strong proposals will either expand work done in a course with the faculty mentor or prepare for an upcoming service-learning course with the faculty member.
+Projects may be conducted in any major.
+Strong proposals will connect to the faculty mentor's teaching or research.
 Proposals will explain the goals of the project, the questions you seek to answer by the combination of service and reflection, and the purposes of the service portion of the project.

 The reflective portion of the proposal includes a preliminary bibliography and addresses questions in terms appropriate to the academic discipline(s) in which the project is being conducted.
 The end product of this project might be a written document (technical report, feature article, academic paper, journal, etc) or a presentation.

-Funds Available: Service-Learning Scholars receive a $3,000 stipend and an additional $500 housing allowance to enable students to participate in individual faculty-guided service-learning projects during 10 weeks in the summer.
-Faculty sponsors receive $500.
+Funds Available: Service-Learning Scholars receive a $3,000 stipend and an additional $500 housing.

 Past programs can be viewed below: